 Dogs currently participating in Hamilton Hounds- New Leash On Life Program:

-This it the third class of Hamilton Hounds!
-They are available for pre-adoption now and can go home after their class is finished in May.
+Introducing the newest class of Hamilton Hounds!
+They are available for pre-adoption now and can go home after their class is finished.
 Apply to be their furever family here.

 This program is run in partnership with the Hamilton Correctional Facility in Jasper Florida, a city very close to Valdosta as well as North Florida PAWS.
 Inmate handlers will teach the participating dogs basic commands, behavior modification techniques, and both animal and human socialization skills in an effort to help them find their furever homes.
 Each class will run for 10 weeks followed by a graduation event.
 Dogs in this program will become available for adoption a few weeks before the end of the 10 weeks, so be sure to check back often!